Civil Air Patrol: Regions and wings

-Below the national headquarters level there are eight geographic regions and a handful of overseas squadrons at various military installations worldwide.
+Below the national headquarters level are eight geographic regions and a handful of overseas squadrons at various military installations worldwide.
 Each region, commanded by a CAP colonel, encompasses several statewide organizations referred to as wings.
 There are 52 CAP wings, one in each of the 50 U.S. states, one (known as the National Capital Wing) in the District of Columbia, and one in the Commonwealth of Puerto Rico.
 Each wing has a commander who is a CAP colonel and is the sole corporate officer for that state, the District of Columbia, or Puerto Rico.
 Each wing commander oversees a wing headquarters staff made up of experienced volunteer members.

 The regions and their subordinate wings are: